Summer Olympics Football

 Great Britain featured at the tournament until 1972, at which point the English FA abolished the distinction between amateurs and professionals.
 Though professionals were finally allowed in 1984, the four Home Nations (England, Northern Ireland, Scotland, and Wales) didn’t want to create a precedent by sending a united British team.
 In 2012, the British team was supposed to field only English players, but several Welsh players were eventually included as well.

-These are the nations with the most olympic titles and medals in total (1900-2016):
+These are the nations, based on the men's tournaments, with the most olympic titles and medals in total (1900-2020):

 Only nations with gold medals are included in the list.
 Worth mention as well is Netherlands with three bronze medals.